Prem-ium/DoorDash-PromoCodes/README.md

 ## Environment Variables:

 To run this project, you will need to add the following environment variables to your `.env` file.
+Variables are necessary due to certain DoorDash coupons being targeted towards certain parts of the country.
+You're welcome to put an address outside of your city or state, but I cannot guarantee whether a promo code will work for your main account if you choose to go that route.

 `LOCAL_REST` = A string representing any local DoorDash resturant.